jihuan-tian/jihuan-tian.github.io/_posts/2025-03-18-manage-scanned-notes-and-sketches-with-libreoffice-impress.markdown

     End Sub

     ' Multi-select does not preserve click order on many systems (e.g. GTK).
-    ' Sort by local file path so slides follow a stable name/path order matching ' a typical file-manager listing (page01, page02, ...).
+    ' Sort with version-number order so page2 comes before page10.
     Function SelectMultipleImages() As Object
         Dim oFilePicker As Object
         Dim files As Object